DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 However, if you’re a qualified teacher from outside the UK, you can [work as a teacher in England for up to 4 years without QTS](https://www.gov.uk/government/publications/apply-for-qualified-teacher-status-qts-if-you-teach-outside-the-uk/routes-to-qualified-teacher-status-qts-for-teachers-and-those-with-teaching-experience-outside-the-uk#qts-exemption-for-teachers-from-outside-the-uk).

-After that, you will need QTS to teach in many schools in England, although it is not a legal requirement in some types of school (for example, [academy schools, free schools and private schools](https://www.gov.uk/types-of-school)).
+After that, you will need QTS to teach in many schools in England, although it is not a legal requirement in some types of school, such as academy schools, free schools and private schools.
+Find out more about [the different types of schools in England](https://www.gov.uk/types-of-school).

 ### Applying for QTS

 Depending on where you qualified, the subject you teach and your qualifications, you may be able to use a new professional recognition service to apply for English qualified teacher status.

 You will not have to pay a fee or undergo further training when you apply for QTS.
 However, you will have to meet strict requirements.
-These requirements are mandatory and must be met in full exactly as set out in [‘Awarding qualified teacher status to overseas teachers’](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers).
+These requirements are mandatory and must be met in full exactly as set out on [the GOV.UK website](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers).

 It's important to note that getting QTS does not lead to a teaching job or visa – you'll need to apply for these separately.